oregonpillow/ctgan-server-cli/README.md

 ### Important Caveats!!!
 The username/password feature is not secure as the username/passwords are stored in an unencrypted dictionary.
-This feature exists for proof of concept and as a simple method to separate models/data between TRUSTED users on the same server.
+This feature exists for proof of concept only and as a simple method to separate models/data between TRUSTED users on the same server.

 In the original ctgan package, you must specify which columns are discrete before fitting.
 For simplicity I have setup this package to automatically treat 'string' columns as 'discrete' and treat all numerical columns as continuous.
 In the future I will try and add the ability for users to specify discrete_columns.